bjt-user/Linux/openssh.md

 #### permission denied

-I get a permission denied, even though I typed the right password.\
+I get a permission denied when trying to ssh into root user, even though I typed the right password.\
 This was on a new Arch install.

 To resolve this issue, edit the `/etc/ssh/sshd_config` file and change the following entries.